Implementation

 Operational efficiency

-• Cleaner cash flow visibility through automated invoicing and bank reconciliation
+• Cash flow visibility through automated invoicing and bank reconciliation

-• Tax compliance automated through Odoo's localization packages
+• Tax compliance handled through Odoo's localization packages instead of hand-rolled spreadsheets

 • Operational headroom to add new channels (B2B portal, marketplaces, POS)